Do prompt positions really matter?: Related Work

 \section{Related Work}

+\paragraph{Prompt-based learning.} Many prior works have concentrated on \textbf{Gradient-based} methods within discrete spaces \cite{schick2020IPET,IPET2,gao2020LMBFF} as well as prompting directly in the embedding space.
+This latter approach uses tunable prompt tokens that are not limited to natural language, which can be either prepended to the input \cite{lester2021power,ptuning2,gu2022ppt} or be inserted in a hybrid template \cite{P-tuning}. \citet{sun2022blackbox} optimize continuous tokens without using gradients, although this approach is not suitable for APIs like GPT-3 which only allow for text modifications rather than token embeddings.
+There are also \textbf{Gradient-free} works focusing on in-context learning \cite{GPT3,lu2021fantastically}, chain-of-thought \cite{wei2022chain,zhang2022autocot,yao2023tree}, and instruction generation \cite{prasad2022grips,zhou2022largemodelsarehuman}, especially when instruction tuning \cite{sanh2022multitask,wei2022instruction,chung2022scaling} plays a key role in the steering process of Large Pre-trained LMs.
+Our paper includes experiments examining the impact of prompt position from both gradient-based and gradient-free perspectives.

-\paragraph{Discrete prompt} reformat the input within a natural language template.
-The prompts can be manually designed \cite{GPT3,schick2020IPET,sanh2022multitask} or automatically searched in a discrete space \cite{gao2020LMBFF,shin2020autoprompt}. \paragraph{Continuous prompt} performs prompting directly in the embedding space of the model instead of limiting the prompt to human-interpretable natural language.
-These tunable prompt tokens (optionally initialized with word embeddings) can be prepended to the input \cite{lester2021power,ptuning2,sun2022blackbox} or be inserted in a hybrid template \cite{P-tuning}. \cite{gu2022ppt} pre-train soft prompts from self-supervised pre-training tasks and use them as a prompt embedding initialization for a new downstream task, which improves the prompt tuning performance in a few-shot setting.
-However, all the above methods fixed prompts in a specific position (e.g. in the head).
-We are curious about the effect of altering prompt positions. \paragraph{Prompt position} is rarely explored in the natural language understanding area. \cite{Maoposition} mentions the biases of prompt-based models by placing the handcrafted prompt before or after an original input. \cite{wu2022idpg} proposes an instance-dependent prompt generation method; meanwhile, they study the effect of inserting a sequence of prompt tokens in different positions based on their proposed method and prompt tuning \cite{lester2021power}.
-Recently, we found \cite{dynamicposition} propose a dynamic position method that can significantly improve the performance of prompt tuning.
-They both point out that different positions of prompts will deliver different results but consider only one specific approach to creating the prompt.
-In this paper, we present the first comprehensive analysis of prompt positions and take into account various types of prompts under both zero-shot and few-shot settings.
+\paragraph{Prompt position.} There is limited work that involves prompt position. \citet{Maoposition} find that the position of a handcrafted prompt (before or after the input) affects model performance, but there's no consensus on which position is best. \citet{wu2022idpg} propose an instance-dependent prompt generation method; meanwhile, they study the effect of inserting a sequence of prompt tokens in different positions based on their proposed method and prompt tuning \cite{lester2021power}.
+Recently, \citet{dynamicposition} have proposed a dynamic position method that can significantly improve the performance of prompt tuning.
+They both point out that different positions of prompts will deliver different results with the consideration of only one specific approach to creating the prompt.
+In this paper, we present the most comprehensive analysis of prompt positions to date and take into account various types of prompts under both zero-shot and few-shot settings.